 - Only under exceptional circumstances (e.g., hospitalization or severe personal emergency), and when supported with strong and compelling evidence, will a petition for a second deferred exam be considered.

-- Petitions to write a deferred examination, which has been missed: 72 hours after the missed examination.
+- Petitions to write a deferred examination, which has been missed: 5 business days after the missed examination.

 4. Errors in Course Registration or Withdrawal From Courses